-Compensation Arrangements with Mr. Arora
+Compensation Arrangements with Mr. Singh

-On June 6, 2018, Mr. Arora became our Chief Executive Officer and Chairman of the Board.
-In hiring Mr. Arora, our board of directors approved an employment offer letter setting forth the principal terms and conditions of his employment, including an initial annualized base salary of \$1,000,000 (which was set through arm's-length negotiation, considering such factors as the prevailing market conditions, market data for base salaries of chief executive officers of similarly situated companies, and his prospective role and responsibilities), which is subject to adjustment by the board of directors or compensation committee from time to time, and a target annual cash bonus opportunity of 100% of his base salary (based on the achievement of certain objectives established by the board of directors and/or our compensation committee), which, for fiscal 2018, were pro-rated for the portion of fiscal 2018 that Mr. Arora was employed by us.
-Mr. Arora's base salary was around the 60th percentile of our fiscal 2018 compensation peer group.
+On November 1, 2018, our board of directors appointed Mr. Singh as our President.
+In hiring Mr. Singh, our board of directors approved an employment offer letter setting forth the principal terms and conditions of his employment, including an initial annualized base salary of \$750,000 (which was set through arm's-length negotiation, considering such factors as our focus on new developing markets and the requisite experience and skills that a qualified candidate would need to manage a growing business in a dynamic and ever-changing environment, his proven experience as a business and technology leader, who has previously demonstrated leadership and ability to scale businesses (establishing and helping scale the Google cloud business, leading several thousand people and growing it into a multi-billion dollar business), the prevailing market conditions, market data for base salaries of similarly situated executives, and his prospective role and responsibilities), which is subject to adjustment by the board of directors or compensation committee from time to time, and a target annual cash bonus opportunity of 100% of his base salary (based on the achievement of certain performance objectives established by the board of directors and/or compensation committee), which, for fiscal 2019, was pro-rated for the portion of fiscal 2019 that Mr. Singh was employed by us.

-In addition, Mr. Arora received the following equity awards:
+In addition, in connection with his hiring Mr. Singh received the following equity awards: